Danychr1/Project-IV-Refactoring-with-AWS/README.md

     4. Automation Gaps: Difficulty in automating infrastructure and processes.

  * Proposed Solution:
-   - To address these issues, we leveraged AWS-managed PaaS (Platform as a Service) and SaaS (Software as a Service) solutions.
+   - To address these issues, we'll leverage AWS-managed PaaS (Platform as a Service) and SaaS (Software as a Service) solutions.
 Key benefits include:

    a.
 Infrastructure as Code (IaC): Automate infrastructure deployment.